Sunday, 15 May 2022

 Clouds of Witness Part II

-Wimsey and Parker start to investigate the death of Cathcart, but Gerald keeps insisting that he did not do it but he is not saying where he was that night.
-He claims that he had a letter from an old college friend telling him about Denis' card sharping but cannot produce it.
-Peter tries to speak to Mary but she seems ill and hysterical, and he is concerned when he finds silver sand of the sort that is in the conservatory, in the laundry chest just outside her room.
+Wimsey and Parker start to investigate Cathcart's death, but Gerald keeps insisting that he did not do it.
+Yet he still refuses to say where he was that night.
+He cannot produce the letter from his old college friend.
+Peter tries to speak to Mary but she seems ill and hysterical.
+He is shocked when he finds silver sand of the sort that is in the conservatory, in the laundry chest just outside her room.

 He feels sure that she is lying about what happened that night and that Gerald is lying too.
 Then he and Parker find a small charm in the conservatory, a diamond and emerald cat -.
-It is an expensive trinket but noone seems to admit to owning it.
-On making inquiries in the village, the 2 detectives hear of a man who was riding a motor bike around the area.
-Then Peter walking on the moors, talks to a local farmer, Mr Grimethorpe who is a ferocious and bad tempered middle aged man, and who has a much younger and more beautiful wife.
-He begins to wonder if perhaps Cathcart was having an affair with Mrs Grimethorpe and that the man followed him and killed him but it seems impossible to prove.
+It is an expensive trinket, but noone seems to admit to owning it.

 No comments: